 A tar and chip driveway is a relatively less costly option to asphalt but less common compared to pavers or concrete when it comes to choosing materials.
 It is composed of asphalt and stone, hence, the texture is a bit rougher

-While it is recommended to hire a professional for your tar and chip driveways installation, if you are enthusiastic, you can independently complete the process yourself with the right tools and knowledge.
+While professionals are typically recommended for the installation of tar and chip driveways, if you are enthusiastic, you can independently complete the process yourself with the right tools and knowledge.
 The steps involved in this process are highlighted below:

-Choose the gravel chip color and design that will be mounted as the top layer of the surface of the tar and chip.
-Prior to laying the surface, order for the gravel to be supplied and gather the necessary equipment and materials at the worksite before starting the tar and chip operation
+Choose the gravel chip color and design that will constitute the top layer of the tar and chip surface.
+Before laying the surface, order the supply of gravel and gather the necessary equipment and materials at the worksite before commencing the tar and chip operation.

 Use a heavy machine roller to roll out a deeply compressed dirt roadbed for the driveway.
 After that, a thick layer of medium crush gravel should be installed along the driveway roadbed.